devdharanis-30/my-project/README.md

 - Add new books with title, author, and status
 - View list of books
 - Delete books from the list
-- Toggle reading status (e.g., "Read" or "Not Read")
+- Toggle reading status ( "Read" or "Not Read")